 - Identifying the risks that your organisation faces,

 - And then developing strategies to manage those risks.

 The recent Covid-19 pandemic is a good example of how a well-prepared organisation with disaster-management strategies may have been better prepared to deal with it than another organisation that did not prepare and had to make up actions as it developed.

 It is unlikely that any organisation predicted a global pandemic with such nasty health impacts that could shut down the world within weeks.
 However, some organisations may have identified some risk-event that could force the organisation to temporarily shut down.

 Such an organisation may then have been able to adapt their strategies to deal with a Covid-19 enforced shutdown.

 While the risks can vary from organisation to organisation and even within organisations from activity to activity, the process of preparing a Risk Management Plan is a common, logical step-by-step process that anyone can follow.

-There are six steps in the Risk Management Planning Process.
+There are four steps in the Risk Management Planning Process.

 They are: -